-Imagine venturing off on smooth highways, and then you decided to veer off the major road just to explore a dusty turn-off signed adventure.
-Well, that dusty path is none other than Iran.
-From the spectacular mountains, ancient ruins, well-decorated religious sites, friendly people who are willing to lend a helping hand in times of need, Iran is all shades of amazing.
-It is indeed a hospitable destination worth visiting for all.
+Imagine venturing off on a smooth highway.
+You see a dusty turn-off signposted “adventure” and you decide to veer off to explore what’s ahead.
+Well, that dusty path is none other than Iran!
+From the spectacular mountains, ancient ruins, exquisite religious sites, and friendly people, Iran is all shades of amazing!

-Though still one of the lesser known destination and attracts the fewer amount of visitors, Iran is one of the safest destinations in the Middle East for tourist from different parts of the world.
-It is peaceful and not as chaotic and restless as its sister countries – Afghanistan and Iraq.
+Though still one of Asia’s lesser-known destinations, Iran is one of the safest destinations in the Middle East for tourists from all across the world.
+For more than 30 years now Iran has seen peace, in contrast to its chaotic neighbors – Afghanistan and Iraq.
 Also known as the jewel in Islam’s crown, the country combines world-class architecture with a friendly and hospitable atmosphere.

-Just as with other countries, Iran has built strong ties with a few nations, and as such, they have been granting free visa travel to some citizens.
-But before we go into that, let’s take a look briefly at Iran’s profile
+Iran has built strong diplomatic relations with some countries, and as such, they grant free visa travel to citizens of these countries.
+But before we go into that, let’s take a look briefly at Iran’s profile.

 Located on the Asian continent, Iran is bordered by Armenia, Iraq, Afghanistan, Pakistan, Turkey, Azerbaijan, and Turkmenistan.
 The country is home to more than 80 million people.
-This beautiful Middle East country is supposed to have been named one of the most revered travel destinations in the world, but due to the political instability that had rocked the country several decades ago, most international travelers are a bit skeptical about visiting the country.
-Fortunately, modern Iran is safe, peaceful and featuring a friendly touristic atmosphere.
-Things have changed for the better.
+This beautiful Middle Eastern country should be revered travel destinations, but due to the political instability that rocked the country several decades ago, most international travelers are skeptical about visiting Iran.
+Fortunately, modern Iran is safe and peaceful- things have changed for the better.

 Getting your Iran visa is quite easy and straightforward.
 As a visitor, you’ll get an authorization code from a recognized tour company.
 After that, visit the nearest Iranian embassy, and get a visa.
 While the passports of a few selected countries are visa free and many can get Iran visa on arrival at designated Iran international airports, getting your Iran visa has never been easier